artorias111/FeatureFlow/README.md

 # FeatureFlow
-A pipeline for genome annotation including repeat masking, gene prediction, and functional annotation.
+A pipeline for genome annotation (On Polar2020) including repeat masking, gene prediction, and functional annotation.

 ## Prerequisites